Find another Tour

 Bards and Bawds in Southwark, London

-A terrific walk added by John Daniels it's in City of London, Greater London, England.
+A super walk added by John Daniels it's in City of London, Greater London, England.

 This trail is best during daylight hours but could be done after sunset when a torch would be helpful.
 Southwark has played an important part in London’s history since the Roman period, the High Street, once the Roman Watling Street and main route from London to Canterbury and Dover used by the Pilgrim Father’s.
 For many years it was outside of the City boundaries, lawless and full of the worst sort of criminals, mostly owned by the Bishops of Winchester all the London playhouses were here together with brothels, bear baiting and similar social pastimes.
 On this trail we visit lesser known streets and learn more about the gruesome past,